Who We Are

 Mirabai began coming to the ashram from her home in Pittsburgh, PA over fifteen years ago to study yoga under Vyasa.
 She helped to establish Global Coalition for Peace and developed the Women’s Self Reliance Program which offers instruction in organic vegetable gardening, nutrition and micro-enterprise to women in developing countries.
 She also teaches our unique blend of Square Foot Gardening and Biodynamic agriculture (called Sattwic Peace Gardens) on a local level.
 Mirabai edits the School of Life newsletter and manages the websites for Global Coalition for Peace and the Essene Church of Peace.
 Her website Making Gardens Making Peace features gardening tips and instruction and reports on the Women’s Self Reliance Program.

-Honorary members are from the extended community that includes non-resident members of the School of Life, long time active participants of the different endeavors and those who have provided exceptional service for our projects and activities.
+Honorary members from the extended community are those who have been extraordinary friends and benefactors of the School of Life, long time active participants, or those who have provided exceptional service for our different endeavors.